How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Check the weather!

-I know this sounds silly, but finding a less windy day will help you spray your paint onto your metal furniture and not loss it into the wind.
-If there is a slight breeze, try and spray in the direction of the wind for better application.
+I know this sounds silly, but finding a less windy day will help you spray your paint onto your metal furniture and not lose it into the wind.
+If there is a slight breeze, try to spray in the direction of the wind for better application.

 Metal mesh on outdoor furniture

-Because the mesh has many openings this area can be a little bit more challenging.
-However I use the same steps as I do on the other area of my outdoor metal furniture.
+Because the mesh has many openings, this area can be a little bit more challenging.
+However, I use the same steps as I do on the other areas of my outdoor metal furniture.
 It is so important that the paint chips have been removed from the mesh area.
 Any dust, paint, or dirt that is left behind and painted will become part of the mesh surface.
 This is not a good look!
-As with all my pieces the same holds true for this.
+As with all my pieces, the same holds true for this.
 Turn it upside down and spray the underside of the mesh first.
-Then put the mesh furniture piece right side up and spray that surface.
+Then, put the mesh furniture piece right side up and spray that surface.
 You may have to go on an angle to make sure that you cover the mesh surface that sits just inside the open mesh pattern.
 Once this is done, walk around your piece and make sure you haven’t missed any surfaces.

 Best practices when spray painting